RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 state was stored with a previous version of the plugin which had less parameters.
 Such additional parameters for which the state has no values stored will be set to their respective deafult values in the state recall.
-The rationale is that default values should be neutral values, i.e. values at which the respective parameter does not change to the sound at all (like a gain of 0 dB, a detune of 0 semitones, a percentage of 100, etc.) .
+The rationale is that default values should be neutral values, i.e. values at which the respective parameter does not change the sound at all (like a gain of 0 dB, a detune of 0 semitones, a percentage of 100, etc.) .